 • A walking aid such as a walking stick or frame can take pressure off the hips and provide additional support to the joints.
 It can help you to maintain your stability and balance, reducing the risk of a fall.

 If your symptoms are no longer controlled with other therapies, you may be referred to an Orthopaedic Hip Surgeon.
-Hip replacement surgery may be an option if more conservative approaches are not effective.
+Adelaide orthopaedic hip surgeon.
+Hip replacement surgery may be necessary when osteoarthritis severely affects the joint and conservative treatments no longer provide relief.
+The procedure involves replacing the damaged hip joint with a prosthetic implant, which can significantly reduce pain and restore mobility.

 Book an appointment with our orthopaedic specialists